Attunement is a sensitivity to ghosts and the ways in which we inspire them.

 Historically informed ghost hunting is rooted in the practice of hospitality.
 In this context hospitality means being available to the uncanny, an aesthetic sensitivity and suspension of disbelief that are together necessary conditions for ghosts to appear.
 An encounter with the uncanny gives rise to unreasonable feelings, unexpected sonorities between objects, dark and bright passing moods—it elicits more than fear.
 It is an arrest of prosaic terms, in which normative behaviors are defamiliarized and the ground of agency, whether belonging to you or the voice beyond, is occluded.
 In that eerie disjointedness, a ghost may co-inhabit the world, consummated through our belief.

 For all the participants in a hunt, an element of self-enchantment is at play; the whole enterprise is playful, prompted by the question, What if ghosts are real?
 A side effect of treating the question seriously, of being available to the uncanny, is that ghosts are real, for a time.
 We accept at face value the reality of the impossible entity posited in the medium’s trance.
 In those spans, quotidian acts like speaking out loud (to an invisible force) are sublime.
 We are addressed to a spirit, tacitly suppressing the impulse to commute spectral data to sensory glitches.
-Perhaps the uncanny rebounds without conclusion, perhaps we are haunted.
+Our speaking-out-loud can rebound without conclusion, and it mostly does.
+To be haunted means to hear or see or feel something more than our own voices dissipating into the woodwork; attunement is the capacity to hear or see or feel something after we’ve accounted for the noise of our being present.